Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 }

-Custom requests can also be used for authorization, if you feel like Policies are overkill.
+They can also manage authorization checks if you feel like Policies are overkill.

-Sometimes, despite following all the good practices, your controllers become too big.
+Sometimes, even when I follow all the best practices, controllers become too big.

-This will create a controller with only one action called __invoke (learn more about the __invoke magic method).
+This creates a controller with only one action named __invoke (learn more about the __invoke magic method).

 Then, in your routes, you can do this instead: